 In connection with the approval of our fiscal 2021 long-term incentive compensation, in consultation with the chair of our compensation committee, our chief executive officer proposed, and our compensation committee approved, 2021 long-term equity incentive restricted stock awards in a dollar amount equal to 85% of each of our NEOs fiscal 2021 base salary, initially valued upon grant at \$361,250 for our chief executive officer and \$297,500 for each of our chief financial officer and chief operating officer.
-Given our exceptional financial performance during fiscal 2020 and the substantial additional share availability under the 2016 Plan approved by our shareholders at our 2019 Annual Meeting of Shareholders, our chief executive officer proposed, and our compensation committee approved, continuing our prior practice of allowing each NEO to choose whether to accept his annual long-term incentive grant either in 100% restricted stock, or in the form of 60% of the dollar value of the award in restricted stock and 40% of the dollar value of the award in restricted cash.
+Given our exceptional financial performance during fiscal 2020 and the substantial additional share availability under the 2016 Plan approved by our shareholders at our 2019 Annual Meeting of Shareholders, our chief executive officer proposed, and our compensation committee approved, continuing our prior practice of allowing each NEO to choose whether to accept his annual long-term incentive grant either in 100% restricted stock, or in the form of 60% of the dollar value of the award in restricted cash.
 One of our NEOs choose to accept his fiscal 2021 annual long-term incentive awards in 100% three-year pro rata vesting restricted stock.
 Two of our NEOs chose the combined grant of 60% three-year pro rata vesting restricted stock and 40% restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.